-One of the most well-managed and scenic national parks in India, Bandipur is located amidst the picturesque surrounding of the lofty Western Ghat Mountains.
+One of the most well-managed and scenic national parks in India, Bandipur is located amidst the picturesque Western Ghat Mountains in southern India.
 The park is located on the Mysore-Ooty highway in Karnataka in a tranquil location making it an ideal destination for a dream vacation.

-5. Ranthambore National Park
+5. Tadoba National Park

-6. Tadoba National Park
+6. Dachigam National Park